 To prevent Gesd from further encryption, it is necessary to remove it from the operating system, however, removal will not restore already encrypted data.
 The only solution is recovery from a backup, provided one was made prior to the infection and was stored in different location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware is designed to encrypt files and to demand a ransom to be paid for decryption.
-There are some key differences, such as the cryptographic algorithm (symmetric or asymmetric) used for the encryption and the size of the requested payment.
+Ransomware is designed to encrypt files and demand ransom payments for decryption.
+There are some key differences, such as the cryptographic algorithm (symmetric or asymmetric) used for encryption and size of the requested payment.
 Typically, ransoms range between three and four digit sums (in USD).

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Detection Names||Avast (FileRepMalware), BitDefender (Trojan.GenericKD.42095141), ESET-NOD32 (A Variant Of Win32/GenKryptik.DZOZ), Kaspersky (Trojan.Win32.Agent.xacsxr), Full List (VirusTotal)|
+|Detection Names||Avast (FileRepMalware), BitDefender (Trojan.GenericKD.42095141), ESET-NOD32 (A variant of Win32/GenKryptik.DZOZ), Kaspersky (Trojan.Win32.Agent.xacsxr), Full List (VirusTotal)|

 |Encrypted Files Extension||.gesd|